 “Another important reason for the desolation of the churches is that the work of the Holy Spirit has moved on and God has started new work.
-If we fail to follow the steps of God’s work, we lose the work of the Holy Spirit and fall into darkness.
+If we fail to follow the steps of God’s work, we lose the presence of God and fall into darkness.
 Let’s read a verse from the Bible.
 Amos 4:7 says: ‘And also I have withheld the rain from you, when there were yet three months to the harvest: and I caused it to rain on one city, and caused it not to rain on another city: one piece was rained on, and the piece whereupon it rained not withered.’
 The scripture mentions two cases, one with rain and one without.
-The city with rain refers to churches with the Holy Spirit’s work, while the city without rain refers to the churches without the Holy Spirit’s work.
+The city with rain refers to churches with the presence of God, while the city without rain refers to the churches without the presence of God.
 Whether a city has rain or not is in God’s hands.
 In the latter period of the Age of Law, people no longer upheld the law and they were all in danger of being stoned to death or burned by the fires of heaven, but God couldn’t bear to see men being condemned to death by the law, so He personally became incarnate and came amongst man to do the work of redeeming mankind in the name of the Lord Jesus.
 The leaders of Judaism at the time didn’t actively seek and investigate, but instead pushed the common people to oppose, judge, and condemn the Lord Jesus’ work, and even nailed the Lord Jesus to the cross.
 They didn’t keep up with God’s new work, so they lost the work of the Holy Spirit, fell into darkness, and were finally condemned and eliminated by God.
-Meanwhile, those who left the temple for the Lord’s redemption work enjoyed the provision and guidance of the Holy Spirit, and lived in the grace and blessings of the Lord.”
+Meanwhile, those who left the temple for the Lord’s redemption work enjoyed the provision and guidance of the Holy Spirit, gained the presence of God and lived in the grace and blessings of the Lord.”

 As he talked about the reasons for the desolation in the churches, scenes of the desolation of my own church in recent years came into my mind: My brothers and sisters becoming cold in their faith, preachers giving sermons containing nothing but stale truisms, coworkers fighting amongst each other, and so on.
 I was sure that my church had lost the Lord’s blessings.

-Brother Xiang said, “Obviously the work of the Holy Spirit is absent from your church.
+Brother Xiang said, “Obviously the presence of God is absent from your church.
 The only way to revive the church is to find the footsteps of God immediately.
 Wherever the work of the Holy Spirit is present, there too will you find God’s blessings.
 Only by catching up with God’s footsteps can believers obtain the provision and support that they need.”

 Brother Yang nodded and said, “If we believe in the Lord, we should obey the Lord’s words and closely follow in God’s footsteps so that we can be watered and shepherded by God.
 Only then will we obtain truth and life rather than be abandoned and eliminated by the work of the Holy Spirit.
 The Lord promised His believers that He would return.
 Now, there are signs that He has already returned, but we don’t know where He has appeared and works.
 Therefore, it is imperative for us to seek God’s footprints.
 Just like in the bible the Lord Jesus says: ‘My sheep hear My voice, and I know them, and they follow Me’” (John 10:27).